-If you think you, or a loved one, are showing signs of vascular dementia it is important to talk to your doctor right away.
-If vascular dementia is a possibility, some lifestyle changes can help prevent further damage.
+If you think you, or a loved one, show signs of vascular dementia, it is important to talk to your doctor immediately.
+If vascular dementia is a possibility, Some lifestyle changes can help prevent further damage.

-Avoiding or controlling diabetes, managing high blood pressure or high cholesterol can reduce the risk of vascular dementia.
+Avoiding or controlling diabetes, managing high blood pressure, or high cholesterol can reduce the risk of developing vascular dementia.

-There are other health reasons someone might experience memory problems – and the reason isn’t always dementia.
-Thyroid problems, stress, vitamin deficiencies or certain medications can cause dementia-like symptoms but can be reversed when properly managed and your doctor to determine the underlying cause.
+There are other health reasons someone might experience memory loss – and the reason isn’t always dementia.
+Thyroid problems, stress, vitamin deficiencies, or certain medications can cause dementia-like symptoms but can be reversed when properly managed and your doctor determines the underlying cause.

 What If I Need Dementia Care?

-In some cases, care in a residential facility becomes necessary, especially in older adults when spouses who serve as the primary caregivers but can’t physically provide around the clock care their loved one needs.
+In some cases, care in a residential facility becomes necessary, especially in older adults, when spouses who serve as the primary caregivers but can’t physically provide around the clock care for their loved one needs.
 The possibility of injuring themselves, and the safety of their spouse, becomes a real concern.

 Dementia can have a real and devastating impact on families, but it doesn’t mean someone living with cognitive decline can’t live well.
 The Memory Center communities in Virginia Beach and Midlothian, VA care for those living with Alzheimer’s and other forms of dementia.
 But our communities and programs are different and specifically designed to meet the needs of an aging brain.
 We offer every incentive to celebrate life and find purpose each day.
 A typical day here includes music, art, sports, walks outside, and social activities, including afternoon get-togethers and happy hour in our tavern.